trisulnsm/dinodoc/trisuldocs/docs/ug/flow/tracker.md

 To **Create** a new *Flow Tracker*,

 :::info navigation
-Go to Tools-> Flow Tracker-> Manage Flow Trackers-> Create a New Flow Tracker
+:point_right: Go to Tools&rarr;Flow Tracker&rarr;Manage Flow Trackers&rarr;Create a New Flow Tracker
 :::